 Service animals—such as guide dogs for the blind—perform vital tasks for people with disabilities.
-Consider drafting a policy that maintains safety while welcoming these helpers.
-Following a written policy can help ensure that the ministry responds lawfully and consistently when someone asks to bring a service animal to church.
+Emotional support animals, also known as companion or comfort animals, offer assistance in other ways.
+Consider drafting a policy that maintains safety while welcoming service dogs or support animals.
+Following a written policy can help ensure that the ministry responds lawfully and consistently when someone asks to bring a service or support animal to church.

 For example, a written policy might address: